Detection of Planted Solutions for Flat Satisfiability Problems: Flat-satisfiability threshold

 \section{Flat-satisfiability threshold}

 In this section, we study the probability that a uniformly random instance $V$ of the $k$-{\sf FLAT} problem is flat satisfiable, when $m= \Delta n$, as a function of $\Delta>0$.
-This is achieved by studying the first two moments of $Z(V)$. \begin{lemma} Under the uniform distribution
+This is achieved by studying the first two moments of $Z(V)$, number of satisfying assignments. \begin{lemma} Under the uniform distribution